Brenont/plopjs-talk/README.md

 # PlopJS

-PlopJS is a micro-generator framework capable to create new files with predefined code templates and even adding lines of code and existing files.
+PlopJS is a micro-generator framework capable of creating new files with predefined code templates and even adding lines of code to existing files.

-This repository was used for talk at BigReview, a Globo event.
+This repository was used for a talk at BigReview, a GloboTV event, and other presentations.

 You can see the talk content here: